One hell of a sailor

 Fairly, the Odyssey is considered the best work of fiction of all time.

 Odysseus remained fearless throughout his journey as his love of returning home to his beloved wife and son kept him focused on his goal.

 During the trip, the difficulties he faced were enormous.
 He made superhuman efforts and eventually succeeded.

 All people are endowed with the virtue of perseverance, patience and bravery.
 It is enough for people to know themselves and to use their virtues wisely.

 In the case of Odysseus, there were many moments when his knees bent from fear and despair.
-The courage to continue one's struggle is given to those who have the will.
-Although the collective effort is necessary to achieve what he seeks, his personal courage and unwavering will, will help him is.
+The courage to continue one's struggle is given to those who have the willpower.
+Although the collective effort is necessary to achieve what one seeks, their personal courage and unwavering will is what will help them achieve their goals.

 Strength and patience are not talents, they are not the acquisition of knowledge.
-But it is the conquest of our inner world that motivates us to achieve our goals.
+It is the dominance upon our inner world that motivates us to achieve our goals.

 Persistence is often a stronger tool than talent and no one is born talentless.